AOrobator/HelloAndroid/broadcastreceiver/BroadcastReciever.md

    registerReceiver(receiver, filter);
    ```

 Monitor the Logcat.
 Launch and turn airplane mode on and off.
 Notice the log indicates changes.
 Hide app — press the Home button.
 Turn airplane mode on and off.
-Notice the logical still updates.
+Notice the logcat still updates.

+[broadcast_receiver]: broadcastReceiver.png "BroadcastReceiver"